nekromoff/kde-migrant/README.md

 And extract it there.

-**Please note that KDE Migrant 🧳 creates a ZIP file with full paths (e.g. /home/user/*).
-When cloning single user's config files for multiple users, extract and change paths as needed.**

 ## Screenshots
 ### CLI: Running scan to gather home directory structure (for correct access permissions):
 ![0](https://github.com/user-attachments/assets/e48a9221-897d-4375-a280-d1f5ccdc73ec)